jtlap/nt2/doc/source/sdk/unit/tests.rst

 Description
 ^^^^^^^^^^^
 The following macros encapsulate a whole test routine based on some expected behavior on some expression-based predicates.
-In case of failure, the proper coutners are updated and reported at the end of the test suite.
+In case of failure, the proper counters are updated and reported at the end of the test suite.

 Header File